Armenia–European Union relations: Public opinion

 According to a February 2023 annual opinion survey, 60% of Armenians trust the European Union, more than any other international institution.
 While 74% think relations between the EU and Armenia are good.

 A March 2024 poll conducted by the International Republican Institute found that over 80% of Armenians were satisfied with the direction of EU–Armenia relations.
 The same poll showed a dramatic deterioration of public trust in Russia, with only 31% of Armenians considering Armenia–Russia relations good, compared to 93% in 2019.

-A July 2024 Gallup opinion poll found that 56.7% of respondents expressed support for Armenia joining the European Union.

-A October 2024 poll conducted by the International Republican Institute (IRI) found that 58% of Armenians were in favour of joining the European Union when asked how they would vote in a referendum on EU membership.
-Senior Director for Eurasia at IRI, Stephen Nix stated "This poll shows that most Armenians see their prospects for a bright future with Europe.
-Moreover, the people of Armenia understand that moving further away from Russia and towards the West is important to enhancing peace and prosperity."
+According to the 2025 annual survey of opinion in Armenia, 69% of Armenians trust the European Union (seven points up on last year) while almost four out of five of those asked (79%) think relations between the EU and Armenia are good.
+Almost half of those asked (47%) have a positive image of the EU, compared to just 9% with a negative image and 38% who felt neutral.
+Asked about Armenia applying to join the European Union, 45% said they would support such an application.
+In a hypothetical referendum on EU membership, 49% would vote in favour and 14% against.